electric-sql/electric/components/drivers/README.md

 # ElectricSQL Drivers

 This package implements a unified `DatabaseAdapter` interface for several SQLite and Postgres database drivers.
-Support for other drivers can be added by implementing the `DatabaseAdapter` interface or extending one of the generic drivers.
+Support for other drivers can be added by implementing the `DatabaseAdapter` interface or extending one of the generic drivers: `SerialDatabaseAdapter` or `BatchDatabaseAdapter`.
+Implement the latter if the underlying driver supports batch execution of queries, otherwise implement the former.

 See the: